Beetlejuice (1 & 2)

 Did You Know:

-The original script was a horror film, and featured Beetlejuice as a winged, reptilian demon who transformed into a small Middle Eastern man to interact with the Maitlands and the Deetzes.
+The original script was much more a horror film, and featured Beetlejuice as a winged, reptilian demon who transformed into a small Middle Eastern man to interact with the Maitlands and the Deetzes.
 Lydia was a minor character, with her six-year-old sister Cathy being the Deetz child able to see the Maitlands.
-Beetlejuice's goal was to kill the Deetzs, rather than frighten them away, and included sequences where he mauled Cathy in the form of a rabid squirrel and tried to rape Lydia.
-Subsequent script re-writes turned the film into a comedy, and toned down Beetlejuice into the ghost of a wise cracking con-artist, rather than a demon.
+Beetlejuice's goal was to kill the Deetz family, rather than frighten them away, and included sequences where he mauled Cathy in the form of a rabid squirrel and tried to rape Lydia.
+Subsequent script re-writes turned the film into a comedy, and toned down Beetlejuice into a wise cracking con-artist, rather than a demon.

 The studio wanted to change the title to "House Ghosts", and even "Scared Sheetless" when Tim Burton mentioned it as a joke.